eric-aerrober/fire-aspect/prompts/base/agent/after-complete.md

-The execution completed.
-Durring this execution we did the following:
+RESULTS: We ran an agent which aimed to achieve the following goal:

+> {{goal}}

+It took actions to achieve this goal:

 > {{actions}}

-And we determined this to be a successful result because:
+And we determined this to be a {{status}} because:

 > {{response}}